 Examines the causes, conduct and legacy of the American Civil War, with particular attention to the debate over slavery, the divergent social, economic and cultural development of the southern and northern states, the religious dimension of the war, battle front strategy and home front mobilization, the politics of emancipation, reconstruction, redemption and reconciliation, and the Civil War in popular memory down to the present.
-Isserman.
+Isserman and Day Moore.

 217F Social History of Latin America.

 Iberian America since the Conquest, emphasizing social structure and social change.
 Covers colonial background to modern Latin American societies, but focuses on late-19th century and twentieth century in Mexico, Brazil and Argentina.
 (Same as Sociology 217.)
 Gilbert.

 Contemporary Culture and Politics in India.